AnnotationPortal/DatathonandHackathon.github.io/README_update_2025.md

 - [Antisemitism on X: Trends in Counter-Speech and Israel-Related Discourse Before and After October 7](https://zenodo.org/records/15025646)
 - [A German Language Labeled Dataset of Tweets](https://zenodo.org/records/10053509)

+Each dataset consists of user-generated content annotated for antisemitic hate speech and conspiracy narratives.
+Annotations were created using an expert-reviewed schema and include agreement between multiple annotators.
+The labeled datasets contain messages from the social media platform X/Twitter with the keywords "Jews, Israel, Kikes, or Zionazi*" classified as biased/non-biased (based on 100% agreement between two annotators).

 Tasks:
-1. Download one of the datasets listed above.
+1. Download the (Goldstandard/GroundTruth) datasets listed above.
 2. Use tools such as scikit-learn, spaCy, or Hugging Face Transformers to train a model.
 3. Evaluate your model:
    - Report precision, recall, F1-score, and display a confusion matrix.